 For all other situations involving an offence against s 49(1)(f), section 50(1A) of the RSA requires a mandatory disqualification period from driving.
 If you exceed the PCA, the duration of your disqualification will vary depending on the concentration of alcohol detected in your breath, and whether this is your first or subsequent offence.

-The following table, found in Sch 1 of the RSA, outlines the disqualification periods for exceeding the PCA on a first or subsequent offence.
+Schedule 1 of the RSA outlines the disqualification periods for exceeding the PCA on a first or subsequent offence.